 Summer of 2016 was the start of Faith Filled Fridays.
 We purchased sound equipment and opened the farm on Friday evenings with the sound of Christian vocalists who blessed us with their talents for the evening.
 July 2016 was a record rainfall month and it slowed business on the farm and made our Friday evenings a bit challenging.
 Milt broke his foot in June of 2016 which required surgery and limited mobility for most of the summer.
 But awesome friends stepped up to help us thru the summer.
 We ended the fall season with record numbers of guests!

-2017 brings a season of excitement and more changes.
+2017 brought a season of excitement and more changes.
 For our family–Craig joined the Air Force and was commissioned as a 2d Lt. in the Fall of 2016.
-In 2017 he will receive his wings as a pilot of remote-piloted aircraft.
-He is stationed in San Antonio where he is currently in training.
+In 2017 he received his wings as a pilot of remote-piloted aircraft.
 Jennifer is a teacher having spent two years in Indianapolis and is now a Family & Consumer Science teacher in Cynthiana, KY.
-She will marry her college sweetheart in July of 2017.
+She married her college sweetheart in July of 2017.
 Rachael is working in retail in Bowling Green and makes visits home frequently to spend time on the farm.
 We share our family story as for many who visit, you have watched our children grow right alongside our business.

-For the last few years we have offered limited concessions when you visit the farm.
-In May 2017 we are excited to add the Christian Way Cafe.
-We will be adding a kitchen that will allow us to expand our food offerings to provide more for you when you visit the farm.
-We will provide more details about that as the building is complete and a menu confirmed.
+For the last few years, we have offered limited concessions when you visit the farm.
+In May 2017 we were excited to add the Christian Way Cafe.
+We added a kitchen that allowed us to expand our food offerings to provide more for you when you visit the farm.

-August 21, 2017 will be a day none of us want to miss.
-As Hopkinsville hosts the world for the Total Solar Eclipse, Christian Way Farm will be available for camping, viewing and just enjoying the farm that weekend.
-We look forward to being host to new friends from near and far.
+August 21, 2017 was a wonderful day.
+As Hopkinsville hosted the world for the Total Solar Eclipse, Christian Way Farm welcomed visitors who camped, viewed, and just enjoyed the farm that weekend.

 We are thankful for the thousands of people who have made a visit to the farm.
 And for the dozens of people who have been our help through the years.
 We look forward to many more years of planting seeds and making memories with all of you.
 We hope you will continue to make a visit to Christian Way Farm & Mini Golf a tradition in the life of your family.